End of life decisions

 Can you decide how you want your life to end?

-There are frequently articles in the press about ‘assisted suicide’ and ‘the right to die’.
-Many of these are sensational and not always based on fact.
-So what is the position in law?
+There are frequent articles in the press about ‘assisted suicide’ and ‘the right to die’.
+Many of them are sensational and not always based on fact.
+So what is the legal position?

-The law in England does not permit assisted suicide but there are documents you can sign to make your wishes clear to doctors and family.
-There are two different types.
+The law in England does not permit assisted suicide but there are two kinds of document you can sign to make your wishes clear to doctors and family.

-We would recommend that you notify the consultant treating you of the Advanced Directive and it is noted on your records.
-This is important because if the doctors treating you are unaware of the document’s existence they may carry on with treatment, especially in an emergency situation.
+We recommend you notify the consultant treating you of the advanced directive and ensure it is noted on your records.
+If the doctors treating you are unaware of the document’s existence, they may continue with treatment, especially in an emergency situation.